Absenteeism undermines a student’s ability to perform at his/ her best and is

 LRATC is not able to guarantee a peanut/nut free environment due to the nature

 of the Culinary Arts and Baking & Pastry Arts programs.
 Peanuts and nuts can

 be found on our premises and may be used in cooking and baking.
-ATC will issue
+LRATC will issue

 an alert message to students if nuts/peanuts are used.
 Students are encouraged